jackokring/KRTPluginADemo/docs/index.md

 **RD** should be fun.

 ### K
 oooh, what to do on the catch-22?
+I'll go black almost on the panel.
+A phase modulation VCO.
+Some simple controls and a simple algorithm.

+**RD** to make some nice spectral timbres.

 Extras **vTBC (NFA - No Fixed Arrival)**
 ---